kvmprashanth/virtualization-tutorials/demos/cgroups.md

         mkdir M1
         cd M1
     ```
 1. Attach any running process to this newly created memory cgroup `M1`.
 Preferably a process that increases memory consumption over time.
+Try to locate your browser's PID using ps aux command.
+And enter that PID below
     ```bash
-        echo {{pid}} > cgroups.procs
+        echo {{PID}} > cgroups.procs
     ```
 1. Print the memory stats
     ```bash